Medical Negligence Solicitors

 To check whether your child is eligible for medical negligence legal aid, call us on 0117 325 2929.
 We can let you know whether your claim might qualify in principal for assistance.
 We can also make a legal aid claim on your child’s behalf.

 An interested party is one that has a right to examine a witness at a death inquest.
-They include a member of the deceased’s family (or a solicitor instructed to represent the family), a beneficiary under the deceased’s life insurance policy, a person or body who may have caused or contributed to the death or any other person the Coroner deems to be ‘properly’ interested.
+They include a member of the deceased’s family (or a legal professional instructed to represent the family), a beneficiary under the deceased’s life insurance policy, a person or body who may have caused or contributed to the death or any other person the Coroner deems to be ‘properly’ interested.

 An Article II inquest is held when the death involved a government agency, such as the police or prison service, or if the person died whilst detained under the Mental Health Act.
 The majority of Article II inquests are held with a jury.